Mỹ Tâm

-Phan Thị Mỹ Tâm (born 16 January 1981 in Da Nang), commonly known as Mỹ Tâm, is a Vietnamese singer and songwriter.
-She is one of the most successful Vietnamese singers for two decades (2000s and 2010s), the most popular Vietnamese singer on Spotify in 2021.
-Elle Style Awards 2019 honored singer My Tam in the Super icon category - Super Icon of the Year.
+Phan Thị Mỹ Tâm (born 16 January 1981) is a Vietnamese singer and songwriter.
+Dubbed the Queen of V-pop, Mỹ Tâm was certified as the best-selling artist in the territory by the International Federation of the Phonographic Industry (IFPI) in 2014, and won the World Music Award for "Best-Selling Artist in the Territory".

 Life and career

 Early life

 Mỹ Tâm was born in Da Nang, Vietnam, in 1981.
 She started ballet at the age of six, and continued for three years.
 She then tried guitar and organ.
-She enjoyed singing, but did not regard it as a future career.
+She enjoyed singing, and did not regard it as a future career.
 She won first prize in her secondary school's singing competition, and the Gold Award at Beautiful Voice Spring, the city's solo singing competition.
-She was chosen for the Military School of Art in Hanoi; however, because of her family situation, she enrolled in Ho Chi Minh City Conservatory where she studied vocal training.
+She was chosen for the Military School of Art in Hanoi; because of her family situation, she enrolled in Ho Chi Minh City Conservatory where she studied vocal training.

-1999–2000: Debut
+1999–2002: Debut

-Mỹ Tâm signed with Vafaco Record in 1999 and participated in many singing bands.
-She received many awards in various singing competitions.
+Mỹ Tâm signed with Vafaco Record in 1999 and participated in singing bands.
+She received awards in singing competitions.
 Her first demo song was "Nhé anh" (Please, Dear), written by Nguyen Ha, who helped her build image at the start of her career.
 She co-wrote a soft ballad, "Mãi yêu" (Love, Always), with Nguyen Quang.

-After her contract with Vafaco ended in 2000, she had her hair cut short and colored to a yellow-brown "Korean style"; she also dressed sexier.
+After her contract with Vafaco ended in 2000, she had her hair cut short and colored to a yellow-brown "Korean style".
 In 2000, she worked at the Music Center in Ho Chi Minh City.
 She entered the Asia New Singer Competition that was held in Shanghai, China, and won a bronze medal, which she considered pivotal to becoming a singer.
 She graduated in 2001 as a top student.